Marcus Freeman

-Marcus Freeman (born January 10, 1986) is an American football coach and former linebacker who is currently the head coach at the University of Notre Dame.
+Marcus Louis Freeman (born January 10, 1986) is an American football coach and former linebacker who is the 30th Dick Corbett Head Football Coach of the Notre Dame Fighting Irish.
 He previously served as the defensive coordinator and linebackers coach at Notre Dame in 2021.
-Freeman has also previously served as an assistant coach at the University of Cincinnati, Purdue University, Kent State University, and Ohio State University.
+Freeman was also an assistant coach at the University of Cincinnati, Purdue University, Kent State University, and Ohio State University.

-Freeman played college football at Ohio State and was drafted by the Chicago Bears in the fifth round of the 2009 NFL Draft.
-He has also been a member of the Buffalo Bills and Houston Texans.
+Freeman played college football at Ohio State and was drafted by the Chicago Bears in the fifth round of the 2009 NFL draft, but was released before the regular season.
+He then served on practice squads for the Buffalo Bills and Houston Texans.
+Following the 2009 season, he retired from his playing career due to a heart condition.

-Early years
+Early life and education

-His father Michael Freeman met his mother Chong while he was serving in the Air Force in South Korea.
-Marcus was born at the Wright-Patterson Air Force Base Medical Center in Fairborn, Ohio.
-He has an older brother, Michael Jr. The family lived in Huber Heights and Marcus attended Wayne High School.
+Marcus Freeman was born at the Wright-Patterson Air Force Base Medical Center in Dayton, Ohio.
+Freeman's mother, Chong Freeman, is from South Korea, and met his father, Michael Freeman, an African American, while he was serving in the U.S. Air Force and then moved to Ohio in 1976.
+He has an older brother, Michael Jr.

-Freeman was rated as one of the top three overall prospects in Ohio as a senior and named to the Parade All-America team coming out of Wayne High School in Huber Heights, Ohio.
-He was credited with 127 tackles, four sacks, three forced fumbles and three fumble recoveries as a senior.
+Freeman attended Wayne High School in Huber Heights, Ohio.
 He totaled 152 tackles, including 29 behind the line of scrimmage, and eight sacks as a junior.
+As a senior, he was rated as one of the top three overall prospects in Ohio and was named to the Parade All-American Team after being credited with 127 tackles, four sacks, three forced fumbles, and three fumble recoveries as a senior.
 Freeman was a four-year starter and a two-time first-team All-Ohio selection.
-He also ran track, competing in the 4×100-meter relay and throwing the shot and discus.
+He was also part of the track and field team, competing in the 4 × 100 metres relay and throwing the shot and discus.
+As a freshman, Freeman was part of the team that won the OHSAA track and field championship.

-Playing career

-College
+College playing career

+2004 season

+Freeman finished his freshman season in 2004 with four tackles (one solo) while playing in 13 games.

+2005 season

+Freeman was redshirted in 2005 after injuring his knee in the Buckeyes' first game against Miami (OH).

+2006 season

+During the 2006 season, Freeman made 71 tackles while playing in 13 games, 11 of which he started, and was second on the team with six pass break-ups and two interceptions.

+2007 season

+In 2007, Freeman was a second-year starting linebacker and a part of three special units.
+He was later named second-team All-Big Ten after he totaled 109 tackles, 9.5 tackles for loss, and five pass deflections.